 Mayo Clinic College of Medicine.

-Treasurer - Michael E. Ivan, MD
+Program Chair - Michael E. Ivan, MD

 Dr. Michael E. Ivan is currently an Assistant Professor at the University of Miami where he acts as Jackson South's Chief of Cranial Neurosurgery and Neuro-oncology